chelseadoeleman/meesterproef-1819/Product_Biography.md

 ## Week 3

 This week I mainly focused on building as much components as possible.
 Making sure they were generic, so that you could use them again and again.
 I learned a lot about classnames, a package we use and how to integrate this with BEM.
 Which I reckon was pretty darn cool.
+In the end I wrote an article about [BEM](https://github.com/chelseadoeleman/weekly-nerd-1819/blob/master/Article2/BEM.md) to fully understand this whole concept.

 On Wednesday I sat down with Koop for my code-review.
 Talking about the rubrics I choose.
 He agreed I should focus on UX design and look into a long press button.
 After discussing this with the group we decided there wasn’t as of now a use case to use a long press button maybe as a next iteration if we have time.
 Together with Jesper we also iterated on the design, because some features in the design didn't look like how they should behave: [**Appearance follows behavior**](http://bokardo.com/principles-of-user-interface-design/).
 This mainly applied to ```<Boards>``` and ```<Tags>```.
 This went on most of the week switching between building components and iterating on the design.
 Jesper taught me to ask why I would put some certain features into the concept, making sure to only add things that would create a added value.
 However there were only made small changes.
 We did come up with an application name this day!